archo5/dato-format/README.md

 - **0**: all sizes are 32-bit
 	- Optimizes for reading speed at the cost of size
 	- Compatible with all data
-- **1**: key, object and generic array sizes are 32-bit, typed array sizes are variable-length (8-40 bits)
+- **1**: key, map and generic array sizes are 32-bit, typed array sizes are variable-length (8-40 bits)
 	- Shifts the optimization towards size at a minor cost to reading speed
 	- Compatible with all data
 - **2**: all sizes are variable-length (8-40 bits)
 	- Optimizes for size at the cost of reading speed
 	- Compatible with all data
-- **3**: key and object sizes are 8-bit, array sizes are 32-bit
+- **3**: key and map sizes are 8-bit, array sizes are 32-bit
 	- Optimizes for reading speed first, then size
-	- Breaks compatibility with objects exceeding 255 properties and keys longer than 255 bytes
+	- Breaks compatibility with maps exceeding 255 properties and string keys longer than 255 bytes
-- **4**: key and object sizes are 8-bit, array sizes are variable-length (8-40 bits)
+- **4**: key and map sizes are 8-bit, array sizes are variable-length (8-40 bits)
 	- Optimizes for size first, then reading speed
-	- Breaks compatibility with objects exceeding 255 properties and keys longer than 255 bytes
+	- Breaks compatibility with maps exceeding 255 properties and string keys longer than 255 bytes
 - Custom configurations can be created as well.

 Additional options:

 - Alignment can be disabled to reduce size at the cost of traversal speed (at least on some platforms).
 - Key sorting can be enabled to improve lookup speed at the cost of serialization speed.
-- Integer keys can be enabled together with using key prehashing/enumeration in user code to improve the speed of both serialization and parsing, as well reduce the file size, at the cost of reduced or more complicated inspectability of the file, and having to make the key mapping logic an unremovable part of the format.

 ## The file format specification (**warning: not finalized at this point - minor details may change**)